libatomic/mailpit/README.md

 It acts as an SMTP server, provides a modern web interface to view & test captured emails, and includes an API for automated integration testing.

-Mailpit was originally **inspired** by MailHog which is [no longer maintained](https://github.com/mailhog/MailHog/issues/442#issuecomment-1493415258) and hasn't seen active development or security updates for a few years now.
+> **Note**: This is a fork of [Mailpit](https://github.com/axllent/mailpit) with additional bounce message functionality.
+The original Mailpit was inspired by MailHog which is [no longer maintained](https://github.com/mailhog/MailHog/issues/442#issuecomment-1493415258).

 ![Mailpit](https://raw.githubusercontent.com/axllent/mailpit/develop/server/ui-src/screenshot.png)